-To celebrate the running of the sap, I felt a little baking with maple syrup was in order.
 These Maple Cinnamon Rolls have maple syrup both in the roll dough, but also in the delicious glaze on top.

+Maple Syrup – there is no substitute for real maple syrup when it comes to baking.
 I know maple syrup is expensive (even here!), but you need less than 1/2 cup to make these and you’ll enjoy such wonderful maple flavour and a delicious sweet treat, too!

 I used Instant Yeast here, that can handle a little higher temperature liquid.
 For Active Dry Yeast, closer to 110F is better.
 I also heat the milk, maple syrup and butter together in the microwave.
 The butter doesn’t need to be completely melted.

 I do most of the kneading in my stand mixer, then remove to a floured work surface and give it a bit of hand kneading.
 You don’t need a stand mixer to make yeast rolls.
 It just saves a little mixing and kneading.

 Proof the dough in a greased bowl or glass measuring cup, covered with plastic wrap.
 I just leave it on the counter to do it’s thing.
 Using a glass measuring cup makes it easy to see when the dough has doubled.

 Roll out the dough into an 11×17-inch rectangle.
 Scatter the filling overtop, then roll up STARTING FROM THE LONG SIDE.
 Pinch together the seam.